“These microplastic accumulations appear more like a diffuse plastic smog,

 “That looks like a fragment of a fishing net over there.”

 “And you are right to be concerned, Julie.
 As plastics float in the seawater, they act as chemical sponges, absorbing dangerous pollutants like PCBs and DDT.
 These chemicals are highly toxic.
 They can act as endocrine disruptors and cause cancerous mutations.
 Also, as plastics break apart in the ocean, potentially toxic chemicals are released, which can then enter the food web.
-When fish and other marine species mistake the plastic items for food, they ingest the particles and pass toxic chemicals up through the food chain and ultimately to our dinner plates.”
+When fish and other marine species mistake the plastic items for food, they ingest the particles and pass toxic chemicals right up through the food chain and ultimately to us.”

 “It is very upsetting, a real tragedy.”